Tsjippy/Sunscreen/README.md

 sudo pip3 install pandas
 sudo apt-get install libatlas-base-dev
 ```
-Also make sure you are on the latest domoticz beta version or DOmoticz won't find requests, or pandas.
+Also make sure you are on the latest domoticz beta version or Domoticz won't find requests, or pandas.<br>
-The installation of pandas can take up to 30 minutes.
+The installation of pandas can take up to 30 minutes.<br>

 3) Restart domoticz:
 ```bash